Last Updated On November 16th, 2018

 Refereum refers to a decentralized gaming marketplace that uses a referral marketing system and rewards its users.
-It eliminates third party intermediaries that act as a bridge between game developers and their target audiences making it easier and more cost-effective for them to market and sell their games.
+It eliminates third-party intermediaries that act as a bridge between video game developers and their target audiences making it easier and more cost-effective for them to market and sell their games.
 In this Refereum review, we will discuss the news of its ICO, how it works and how it uses blockchain technology to change the business.

 The gaming industry is worth more than $100 billion.
-A close look into the budget allocation within the industry shows that less is being spent on game development and more on marketing.
-Additionally, the top platforms in the industry take huge cuts from all sales and this greatly reduces developers’ earnings.
+A close look into the budget allocation within shows that less is being spent on video game development and more on marketing.
+Additionally, the top platforms take huge cuts from all sales and this greatly reduces developers’ earnings.

 - 1 The Marketing Shortfall

 - 4 The Refereum Solution

 - 6 Technical Details

 - 8 Token Details